 There are many ways to brew coffee at home or in your shop, but the brewing device you choose will result in different characteristics of each final cup.
-Don’t forget, your grind size is still an important variable and will be a big factor here.
+Don’t forget, that your grind size is still an important variable and will be a big factor here.

 Below we review those grind sizes from our previous post and share what brew method they might be best used for.
 Of course, you might have to do some dialing in but these sizes will serve as a good starting point.

 200um-400um.
-Moka pot, espresso, or turkish coffee.
+Moka pot, espresso, or Turkish coffee.

 500um-700um.
 AeroPress and siphon pot.